ambassify/parse-js/README.md

 ## Usage

-A parser always starts with a call to `parse()`, next you can chain any transformer of of that as is required.
+A parser always starts with a call to `parse()`, next you can chain any transformer off of that as is required.

 ```javascript
 const parse = require('parse-js');